ankidroid/Anki-Android/docs/analytics/README.md

 ### Keeping dev traffic out of prod

-A signed dev build with the real `ANALYTICS_API_KEY` would hit our production GA4 property.
-Two reasonable options when we decide to address
+A signed dev build with the real `ANALYTICS_API_KEY` would otherwise hit our production GA4 property.
-this:

-- A separate GA4 property for the `debug` flavor (cleanest, needs another secret).
-- Set `debug = true` on the library config in debug builds that routes to GA's validation-only endpoint, which doesn't record.

-Not implemented yet.
+Debug builds pass `debug = BuildConfig.DEBUG` to the library, which sends hits to GA's validation endpoint (`/debug/mp/collect`) instead.
+That endpoint checks the payload and returns any problems with it, but records nothing, so development traffic can't reach the property.

+A separate GA4 property for debug builds would be cleaner still, since it would let us see the events rather than only validate them.
+It needs a second Measurement Protocol secret, so it's left for later.